roed314/FiniteGroups/ProposedSchema.md

 ## Conjugacy classes in abstract groups

-`gps_groups_cc`: Non-central conjugacy classes in groups
+`gps_groups_cc`: Conjugacy classes in groups

-The number of such for groups of order up to 15 (26), 31 (271), 63 (2324), 127 (20451), 255 (219699).
+The number of non-central conjugacy classes for groups of order up to 15 (26), 31 (271), 63 (2324), 127 (20451), 255 (219699).
 So we guess about 2 million up to 511, 20 million up to 1023 and 200 million up to 2047.

-The number of such for groups of order not a power of 2: up to 15 (20), 31 (214), 63 (1795), 127 (15180), 255 (144996).
+The number of non-central conjugacy classes for groups of order not a power of 2: up to 15 (20), 31 (214), 63 (1795), 127 (15180), 255 (144996).

 Big contributors above 10, up to 255 (fraction of count so far): 128 (77%), 64 (67%), 16 (66%), 32 (64%), 12 (50%), 24 (42%), 48 (37%), 96 (35%), 192 (34%), 18 (17%), 14 (15%), 20 (15%), 40 (13%), 36 (11%), 80 (11%), 30 (10%), 72 (10%), 54 (9%), 160 (8%), 56 (8%).

 Number of central elements up to           15 (173), 31 (907), 63 (4292), 127 (21255), 255 (115353)
+Number of elements in abelian groups up to 15 (161), 31 (794), 63 (3469), 127 (15249), 255 (64885), 511 (268613), 1023 (1106900), 2047 (4531226)

+As for subgroups, for large abelian groups we instead store orbits under the full automorphism group (rather than orbits under the inner automorphism group, which are conjugacy classes).

 Column        | Type       | Notes
 --------------|------------|------
-label         | text       | `N.i.oJ` where `N.i` is the label for the group, `o` is the order of elements in this class and `J` is a capital letter code group         | text       | Label for the group to which this conjugacy class belongs size          | integer    | Number of elements in this conjugacy class which         | smallint   | 1-based ordering of conjugacy classes (agree with GAP/Magma?) order         | integer    | Order of an element in this conjugacy class centralizer   | integer    | Label for the isomorphism class of the centralizer of an element in this conjugacy class powers        | smallint[] | `which` conjugacy class for the image of the pth power map, for p dividing the order of the group
+label         | text       | `N.i.oJ` where `N.i` is the label for the group, `o` is the order of elements in this class and `J` is a capital letter code outer_equivalence | boolean   | whether this class is considered up to outer equivalence (vs conjugacy) group         | text       | Label for the ambient group size          | integer    | Number of elements in this conjugacy class/orbit which         | integer    | 1-based ordering of classes (agree with GAP/Magma?) order         | integer    | Order of an element in this class centralizer   | integer    | Label for the centralizer of an element in this class, as a subgroup powers        | integer[]  | `which` conjugacy class for the image of the pth power map, for p dividing the order of the group

 ## Conjugacy classes in permutation groups

 `gps_transitive_cc`: Conjugacy classes in transitive permutation groups

-Up to degree 23, here are 291985 non-central classes, 9283 central elements.
+Up to degree 23, there are 291985 non-central classes, 9283 central elements.

 Column        | Type       | Notes
 --------------|------------|------